Convex Factorization Machine for Regression: Conclusion

 \section{Conclusion}

 We proposed the \emph{convex factorization machine} (CFM), which is a convex variant of factorization machines (FMs).
 Specifically, we formulated the CFM optimization problem as a semidefinite program (SDP) and solved it with Hazan's algorithm.
 A key advantage of the proposed method over FMs is that CFM can find a globally optimal solution, while FMs can get poor locally optimal solutions since they are non-convex approaches.
 The derived algorithm is simple and can be easily implemented.
-We also showed the connection between CFM and convex factorization methods.
+We also showed the connections between CFM and convex factorization methods and CFM and convex tensor completion methods.
 Through synthetic and real-world experiments, we showed that the proposed CFM achieves results competitive with state-of-the-art methods.
 Moreover, for a toxicogenomics prediction task, CFM outperformed a state-of-the-art multi-view tensor factorization method.

 In future work, we will extend the proposed method to distributed computation.
 Another important challenge is to improve the convergence properties of the proposed method.